medavox/ktorio.github.io/clients/http-client/1engines.md

 {: #android }

-The Android engine doesn't have additional dependencies and uses a ThreadPool with a normal HttpURLConnection, to perform the requests.
-And can be configured like this:
+The Android engine doesn't have additional dependencies and uses a ThreadPool with a normal HttpURLConnection to perform the requests.
+It can be configured like this:

 ```kotlin
 val client = HttpClient(Android) {